You’re leaving money on the table. The sad thing is you don’t even know it.

 All of this can be accomplished without adding more overhead or inventory.
 It can be done via Ground Up’s existing Facebook group and mailing list and via other communication media.
 It could even be during the ordering process by upselling an affiliated service.

 Let me use another example that’s even closer to me.
-I first found out about affiliate marketing through my web hosting business in 2002.
+I started affiliate marketing through my web hosting business in 2002.

 My hosting customers needed two things: a domain name and an SSL certificate.